The Pistol That Looks Like A Rifle: The Dayton Shooter's Gun

 Fully assembled AR-15 rifles can be bought for less than $500 — and the price goes up sharply from there.
 While it can be cheaper to build one's own AR-15, the approach also allows gun owners to customize their guns, from choosing the caliber of bullet it will chamber to trying out unique accessories.
 And with an AR pistol, the process can result in an imposing weapon in a compact package.

-"If a lower receiver is built into and registered as a pistol first, it can be stripped down and converted into a rifle in the future," the National Rifle Association says on its American Rifleman website, where it has published a guide for anyone who wants to build their own AR-15 pistol.
+"If a lower receiver is built into and registered as a pistol first, it can be stripped down and converted into a rifle in the future," the National Rifle Association says on its American Rifleman website, where it has published a guide for any people who want to build their own AR-15 pistol.

 If a short barrel is used, like on the Dayton gun, it can be easier both to conceal and to handle in close quarters.
 And by omitting a traditional shoulder stock, the owner can maintain the gun's status as a pistol — while also keeping the barrel length under the 16-inch minimum that's required for rifles.